 Reserved orders are orders in which the products are reserved.
 This means that the products and/or stock items listed on this order cannot be reserved in other orders unless there is more of those products available.
 Once products are in the reserved order, their availability quantity will change for those dates.

 By default, an order comes in from the webshop.
-You can follow the steps in concept order to have all orders come in as concept orders instead.
+You can follow the steps in draft order to have all orders come in as draft orders instead.

 Reserved orders should only be future orders.
 If the order start date has passed, the date will appear orange to indicate it is late.

 From the reserved order, you will be able to mark the order as picked up.
 You will do this once the products are with the customer.

 Picked up is the same as 'With Customer'

 Moving an order to Picked Up